ARS § 13-2921 is the Arizona statute that defines the crime of harassment. You commit this offense if

-The language of ARS 13-2921 lists a number of ways in which a person can commit this offense.
+The language of ARS § 13-2921 lists several ways in which a person can commit this offense.
 Some of these include when the person:

 - contacts or communicates with another person in a manner that harasses,